sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

 ### Expectation

 The GET response should contain the value of the request nodes.
 The expectation is for the gNMI server to process the valid get request and should send a valid response containing the values of the request nodes.
-Only the PROTO and JSON encodings are currently supported.

 ## Subscribe operation